Government of Spain: mandatory formalities for foreigners.

 foto visa aprobada

-If the duration of your studies is for more than one year, you must apply for and obtain, an extension of your residence permit.
-In order to do this, the application must be made at least sixty days before the permit expires.
-If your permit expires, your application will be rejected and you will have to apply for a new visa.
+If your studies last for more than one year, you must apply for and obtain an extension to your residence permit.
+To do so, it is very important to submit the application within to months prior to the expiry date of your current permit.
+However, it may be submitted within three months after the expiry date, without prejudice to the initiation of the corresponding sanctioning process.
+If you apply after this period, your application will be rejected and you will have to apply for a new visa.

 • Copy of your previous identity card.

-• Proof of sufficient financial means to cover the costs of the stay and return to your country and, if applicable, those of the family members (scholarships, family income, etc.).
+• Proof of sufficient financial means to cover the costs of your stay and return to your country.
+Any means of support such as own means or from family members, grants, scholarships, etc. may be used

-Once the authorization has been granted, you have one month to apply for your new Foreigner Identity Card.
+Once the authorisation has been granted, you will have one month to apply for your new Foreign National Identity Card (TIE).

-Spanish Ministry of Inclusion, Social Security and Migrations (MISSM)
+Spanish Ministry of Inclusion, Social Security and Migrations website